ivorscott/blog2/content/posts/2020-04-15-the-ultimate-go-and-react-development-setup-with-docker-part-4.md

 # Introduction

-This post builds upon the previous posts.
-It covers building a production ready API.
+[Part 3](/ultimate-go-react-development-setup-with-docker-part3) was about an API development workflow that involved seeding and migrations.
+This post covers that API's implementation and how I wrapped docker tooling around it.
 My API is an extension of the [Ardan Labs service example](https://github.com/ardanlabs/service).
 I added cors, go-migrate, testcontainers-go, a fluent SQL generator, self-signed certificates, and docker secrets.
 Similar to Part 1, running the API container allows live reloading, but now this behavior is optional.
 This tweet influenced my descision:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Folks, keep docker out of your edit/compile/test inner loop.</p>&mdash; Dave Cheney (@davecheney) <a href="https://twitter.com/davecheney/status/1232078682287591425?ref_src=twsrc%5Etfw">February 24, 2020</a></blockquote>